mileaage/Evil-Code-Review/README.md

-# CodeReview
+# Evil Code Review

-Welcome to CodeReview.
+Welcome to Evil Code Review.
 This just rates your code in a funny way.

 ## Overview